trinajoy/trinajoy/README.md

-- Im working on various projects with HTML, CSS, Javascript & jQuery.
+- Im working on various projects with HTML, CSS, Javascript & React.

-- Im currently learning React, PHP and MySQL.